 Note: The Basic Access Control Mechanism includes the Secure Messaging for all commands exchanged after successful authentication of the inspection system.
 The Basic Inspection System may use the Basic Access Control Authentication Mechanism with the Document Basic Access Keys.

-The TOE shall meet the requirement "Re-authenticating (FIA_UAU.6)" as specified below (Common Criteria Part 2 [16]).
+The TOE shall meet the requirement "Re-authenticating (FIA_UAU.6)" as specified below (Common Criteria Part 2 [17]).

-FIA_UAU.6 Re-authenticating - Re-authenticating of Terminal by the TOE

-Hierarchical to: No other components.

-Dependencies: No dependencies.

-FIA_UAU.6.1 The TSF shall re-authenticate the user under the conditions each command sent to the TOE during a BAC mechanism based communication after successful authentication of the terminal with Basic Access Control Authentication Mechanism.
+FIA_UAU.6 Re-authenticating - Re-authenticating of Terminal by the TOE command sent to the TOE during a BAC mechanism based communication after successful authentication of the terminal with